Prescribing Opioids? Better Have This Chat With Your Patients

 - Practitioners who prescribe opioids should evaluate the coverage offered by their malpractice insurance.
 Even if a clinician does nothing wrong, a patient’s overdose or abuse can lead to a claim against the clinician.
 Having proper insurance coverage can impact whether you pay out-of-pocket for an attorney to defend your license and actions, and whether high-dollar financial damages would be paid out by your carrier.

-For additional guidance on the opioid prescribing laws in Illinois, Michigan, Wisconsin, Florida, New York, or Connecticut, or to establish compliant informed consent policies, reach out to one of our experienced healthcare attorneys.
+For additional guidance on the opioid prescribing laws in any of the states where we practice, or to establish compliant informed consent policies, reach out to one of our experienced healthcare attorneys.

 This blog is made for educational purposes and is not intended to be specific legal advice to any particular person.
 It does not create an attorney-client relationship between our firm and the reader.
 It should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.